 Teen charged for making threat against Assumption school

-LAFOURCHE - Authorities arrested a 16-year-old Thibodaux boy in connection to a threat made against Assumption High School earlier this week.
+LAFOURCHE - Authorities arrested a 16-year-old Thibodaux boy in connection with a threat made against Assumption High School earlier this week.

 Around 11:35 a.m.
 Thursday, the Assumption Parish Sheriff's Office received a complaint from the school regarding a possible threat.
 Several students had shown the administration a social media post which suggested someone was allegedly planning to "shoot up Assumption High School tomorrow.”